GluuFederation/oxExternal/client_registration/software_statement/Readme.md

 1. Visit https://jwt.io
 1. For algorithm choose RS256 (should match that of the previous section)
-1. In the Header area, add a property named `kid` (take its value from the already generated JWKS, e.g. `"kid": "sig-1597327868"`)
+1. In the Header area, add a property named `kid` (take this from the already generated JWKS, e.g. `"kid": "sig-1597327868"`)

 ### Adjust payload data

 1. Remove all properties listed except `iat`
 1. Optional: Add a property named `exp`.
 Make its value equal to `iat div 1000 + 36000` (where `div` denotes integer division).
 This will set the expiration of your JWT in 10 hours
-1. Add a property named `software_scopes` listing the scopes separated by single spaces.
+1. Add a property named `software_scopes` listing the scopes separated by a single whitespace.
 These are the "additional" scopes that the client to be registered will be assigned.
-The available scopes can be found in oxTrust; visit `OpenID Connect` > `Scopes`.
+The available scopes can be found in oxTrust; visit `OpenID Connect > Scopes`

 Here is an example: